Solid surface = No grout lines on the walls!

 We outlined cut-outs for shelves on both sides, as we’re doing a double shower, plus a corner shower bench.

-Click below to see a step on our bathroom remodel:
+Or click below to see a specific step on our bathroom reno!

-- Why we ripped out our small shower.
+- Why we ripped out our original shower!

 - Cozying up our bathroom walls with wainscoting.